sjmcpherson/Front-End-Developer-Learnings/README.md

 <li>Web Intents - a new framework for web-based inter-application communication and service discovery using Javascript postMessage()</li>
 <li>navigator.getUserMedia() - Record Audio/Video (limited browser capatibility</li>
 <li>Javascript Frameworks manipulating DOM on page load have problems with Search Engines(https://developers.google.com/webmasters/ajax-crawling/) they are therefore best utilized in CRUD apps (Create, Read, Update, Delete).</li>
+<li>Same Origin Policy is a security concept that stops browsers making cross domain XMLHttpRequests, For JSON you can avoid by using the datatype "JSONP" but also wrap the response in the requested serverside call back</li>
 </ul>

 <h2>Helpful Javascript/jQuery Scripts</h2><ul>